Pierre-François-Léonard Fontaine: Early career

-As demand for their services grew, Fontaine and Percier became influential proponents of French neoclassicism, which they perfected and promoted through their numerous projects, their publications and through Percier’s teachings at the Ecole de Beaux Arts.
+As demand for their services grew, Fontaine and Percier became influential proponents of French neoclassicism, which they perfected and promoted through their numerous projects, their publications and through Percier’s teachings at the École des Beaux-Arts.
 Relatedly, they are credited with being among the principal creators of the Directoire style and the Empire style.
-They deployed their Empire style in numerous interior decors and in restoration work on the royal residences of Malmaison, Saint-Cloud, Compiègne and Fontainebleau.
+They deployed their Empire style in numerous interior decors and in restoration work on the imperial residences of Malmaison, Saint-Cloud, Compiègne and Fontainebleau.

-View of the Palais du Roi de Rome (Palace of the King of Rome), seen from the Champs de Mars.
+View of the Palais du Roi de Rome (Palace of the King of Rome), seen from the Champ de Mars.
 The palace was never built.

 Fontaine and Percier also applied this style in the design of furniture, tapestries and porcelain as well as in their architecture and interior design projects.
 The style proved to be influential in courts across Europe.